ralph0211/RobotApocalypse/README.md

 # RobotApocalypse

 This is a REST API built using .NET 6 that stores information about survivors and the resources they own.
+This is a bare minimum fulfilment of the specifications of the project.

 ## Setup